canonical/discourse-k8s-operator/docs/explanation/charm-architecture.md

 Discourse is a Ruby on Rails application deployed on top of the [Unicorn server](https://devcenter.heroku.com/articles/rails-unicorn).

 The server is started in HTTP mode (port `3000`) serving all the content.
-Alongside it there's a standalone process running the [Prometheus Exporter Plugin for Discourse](https://github.com/discourse/discourse-prometheus) (port `9394`)
+Alongside it there's a standalone process running the [Prometheus Exporter Plugin for Discourse](https://github.com/discourse/discourse-prometheus) (port `9394`).

 The workload that this container is running is defined in the [Discourse dockerfile in the charm repository](https://github.com/canonical/discourse-k8s-operator/blob/main/discourse.Dockerfile).

 ## Docker Images

-The image defined in [Discourse dockerfile](https://github.com/canonical/discourse-k8s-operator/blob/main/discourse.Dockerfile) in the charm repository are published to [Charmhub](https://charmhub.io/), the official repository of charms.
+The image defined in the [Discourse dockerfile](https://github.com/canonical/discourse-k8s-operator/blob/main/discourse.Dockerfile) in the charm repository is published to [Charmhub](https://charmhub.io/), the official repository of charms.

 This is done by publishing a resource to Charmhub as described in the [Juju SDK How-to guides](https://juju.is/docs/sdk/publishing).